Coastal Carolina University Mission Statement

 The Coastal Carolina University name, seal and logos are registered and are fully protected trademarks and may be used only for University-approved purposes and may not be modified in any manner.
 Unauthorized use of these images is prohibited by law.
 For information, call the Office of University Communication at 843-349-2102.

 Coastal Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate, masters, specialists, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Coastal Carolina University.
 All other inquiries about the University should be directed to Coastal Carolina University, PO Box 261954, Conway, South Carolina, 29528-6054, or 843- 347-3161, not the Commission.

 - The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.

-- The William L. Spadoni College of Education is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is approved by the South Carolina Department of Education.
+- The William L. Spadoni College of Education is nationally accredited by the National Council for Accreditation of Teacher Education (NCATE) which is now transitioning to the Council for the Accreditation of Educator Preparation (CAEP) and is approved by the South Carolina Department of Education.